sheilsarda/UPenn_Mechatronics/MEAM510_Lab1/README.md

 #### Limitations

-Since each red LED uses 2V, and each GPIO pin of the Teensy outputs 5V and 20 mA we can connect up to 2LEDs at max brightness (since 2V + 2V < 5V).
+Since each red LED uses 2V, and each GPIO pin of the Teensy outputs 5V and 20 mA we can connect up to 2 LEDs at visible brightness (since 2V + 2V < 5V).

+The GPIO output voltage of the Teensy is the limiting factor.

 ## 3. Timers